-1. Subject to an amalgamated expenditure arrangement with the Department for Energy and Mining (DEM) (see note 28(a)) encompassing the Adelaide Hills tenements.

-2. Subject to an amalgamated expenditure arrangement with the Department for Energy and Mining (DEM)) (see note 28(a)) encompassing the South Gawler Ranges tenements.

-3. Newmont Australia Pty Ltd, a wholly owned subsidiary of Newmont Corporation (Newmont Australia), acquired the rights to the Wild Horse and South Gawler Ranges Earn-in Agreements during the period.

-4. Newmont Australia Pty Ltd and Terramin agreed to terminate the South Gawler Ranges Earn-in Agreement with Terramin having commenced a marketing campaign to divest its interest in these tenements.
+- Application for renewal Tenement listing Licence Licence number Title name and locations Expiry date Interest Minimum expenditure of licence lodged area Pfeiffer - South Australia EL 6228 $154 km^{2}$ 21/11/2022 100% \$270,000 over 3 years Not applicable - 1.
+Subject to an amalgamated expenditure arrangement with the Department for Energy and Mining (DEM) (see note 28(a)) encompassing the Adelaide Hills tenements. - 2.
+Subsequent to the reporting date, the South Australian Department for Energy and Mining decided to refuse the issue of the Mining Permit in respect of the Bird in Hand Mineral Claim.
+The Mineral Claim has been cancelled. - 3.
+Subject to an amalgamated expenditure arrangement with the Department for Energy and Mining (DEM)) (see note 28(a)) encompassing the South Gawler Ranges tenements. - 4.
+Terramin received notice from Newmont Australia Pty Ltd, a wholly owned subsidiary of Newmont Corporation (Newmont Australia), advising termination of the Wild Horse Earn-in Agreements during the period. - 5.
+Terramin entered into an agreement with Japan Organization for Metal and Energy Security (JOGMEC) for exploration of the South Gawler Ranges tenements during the period.